BOARD OF DIRECTORS MANDATE

 Orientation and Continuing Education

-The Corporate secretary will make arrangements for the orientation and education of new directors, which will include a strategic overview session with the president and chief executive officer and a review of the Company’s financial statements.
+The corporate secretary will make arrangements for the orientation and education of new directors.
 New directors will be provided with written materials that outline the organization of the Board and its committees, the powers and duties of directors, the required standards of performance for directors, the Code (including its ethics reporting program) and this mandate.

 The corporate secretary, in consultation with the president and chief executive officer, will arrange private meetings with members of senior management.